Course Descriptions

 ME 725.W01: Emerging Media Applications

 Explores best practices in the use of social networks, blogs, Facebook and Twitter, among other platforms in strategic communication campaigns.
-Students learn how to develop a mission-based social media campaign by exploring topics including setting goals, objectives, and key perfomance indicators (KPIs).
+Students learn how to develop a mission-based social media campaign by exploring topics including setting goals, objectives, and key performance indicators (KPIs).
 Students create social media properties, and schedule content based on a content strategy employing best search engine optimization (SEO) practices.
 Students also learn to measure the degree of success of their social media campaigns in real-time.

 3.0 credits, typically runs in the spring semester, regularly taught by Prof. Bryan Babcock